pranav-datta/ChatRoom/README.md

 # ChatRoom
-Simple local chatroom in Python
+A simple local chat room on Python using sockets and threading.